LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 quotation, you may use it as a hook in your introduction.
 In this case, you should reference the person you quote and explain the quote briefly.

+You may use general phrases to reference the material, such as:

+- *Studies have shown that ...*
+- *Surveys show that ...*.

 ## How can I tell if I have used a material "enough"?